Missing Student Notification Policy

-If a missing student is under 18 years of age, and not an emancipated individual, the University will notify a custodial parent or guardian of the missing student not later than 24 hours after the determination by NYU Public Safety that the student is missing.
-NYU Public Safety will contact local police and other law enforcement agencies no later than 24 hours after it determines that any student is missing.
+If a missing student is under 18 years of age, and not an emancipated individual, the University will notify a custodial parent or guardian of the missing student not later than 24 hours after the determination by an NYU Campus Safety department that the student is missing.

 There are a variety of University student housing options and staffing patterns.
 Much of NYU student housing is configured for apartment-style living, and there is no formal procedure or prescribed timelines for monitoring whether students are present in their assigned student housing.
 Student welfare and safety is paramount to the University; however, the University recognizes and makes known its limitations in obtaining accurate and timely information on the whereabouts of students.